PIAG Members

 Professional qualifications: Diploma in Nursing, BSc Hons Tissue Viability, Masters in Nursing

-Bio: Paula has been working with people who have a pressure injury or are at risk of, for most of her career.
-She has a passion for sharing and implementing evidence based practice across with all health professional disciplines and health care settings.
+Bio: Paula has been working with people who have a pressure injury or are at risk of, it for most of her career.
+She has a passion for sharing and implementing evidence-based practice across all health professional disciplines and healthcare settings.
 She is a member of the NZWCS, currently a member of the PIAG.

 Name: Dr Althea Page-CarruthAlthea Carruth